 - a diagnostic test

 - setting up your study plan in terms of your strengths and weaknesses

-- two other tests
+- four other tests

 And it really is great for all those things!
 However, if you’re looking for:

 - all the practice tests you’ll need before test day (particularly if you have more than a month to prep)

 - entirely new material from previous editions of the book

 …you will want to supplement your prep with other great ACT materials.
 And of course, Magoosh ACT is a great way to round out your prep as well!
 Before you subscribe, you can start out with a free trial.
 Or better yet, you can start out with Magoosh’s free full ACT practice test, featuring questions and answer explanations from Magoosh ACT.